AIDocPrivy

 When to Use Which Method

 Manual copy-paste: Best for occasional, one-off PDFs where the time to set up a tool exceeds the time to just do it manually.
-Think five or fewer documents per week.
+Appropriate for fewer than ten documents per week, where format varies too much for automation to be effective.

-Template-based extraction: Ideal for high-volume, single-format processing — such as a logistics company processing shipping manifests that all come from the same carrier system.
+Template-based extraction: Ideal for high-volume, single-format processing — such as a logistics company processing shipping manifests that all come from the same carrier system, or an enterprise processing thousands of invoices from a small set of major vendors.

 Try AI Extraction for Free

 DocPrivy provides free AI-powered PDF data extraction in your browser.
-Upload any PDF (up to 4MB), and the AI will identify the document type, extract all fields and tables, and let you export the results.
-No software to install, no account to create.
+Upload any PDF (digital or scanned), JPEG, PNG, or WebP image, and the AI will identify the document type, extract all fields and tables, and let you export the results to XLSX, CSV, DOCX, or PDF.
+No software to install, no account to create, and your documents are processed in memory without being stored.